 Treatment with intravenously administered Vitamin B12 only achieved partial recovery.
 Two patients remained disabled after treatment.

 In addition to these clinical cases, anecdotal observation indicates that those with certain autoimmune or genetic conditions may not respond well to exposure to nitrous oxide.
+Examples include those with autism and/or variants of the MTHFR gene.
 (7)

 Laughing Gas: Yes or No?